Arnold Hills

 Arnold Frank Hills (12 March 1857 – 7 March 1927) was an English businessman, sportsman, philanthropist, and activist.
-He notably made an appearance for the England national football team in 1879.
-Hills was an advocate for temperance and vegetarianism, serving as president of the London Vegetarian Society and Vegetarian Federal Union.
+He played once for the England national football team in 1879.
+Hills was an advocate of temperance and vegetarianism, and served as president of the London Vegetarian Society and Vegetarian Federal Union.

 Biography

 Early life

-Hills was born in Denmark Hill, Surrey, the son of a manufacturing chemist.
+Hills was born in Denmark Hill, Surrey, on 12 March 1857, the son of Frank Clarke Hills, a manufacturing chemist, and Ann Ellen Hills.

 Sports career

-Arnold Hills was also a keen sportsman, who was the British mile champion, winning the 1878 AAC Championships title and the three-mile champion in 1879.
+Hills was a British mile champion, winning the 1878 AAC Championships title, and was the three-mile champion in 1879.

-In his youth had played football and cricket (he was Captain of the 1st XI) for his school team Harrow.
-After leaving Harrow he attended University College, Oxford, where he earned the degree of B.A.
-(1880) and two football blues.
-He appeared as a forward for Oxford University as they finished runners-up in the 1877 FA Cup Final against Wanderers.
+In his youth, he played football and cricket for Harrow School, where he captained the first XI.
+After leaving Harrow, he attended University College, Oxford, where he earned a B.A. in 1880 and two football blues.
+He played as a forward for Oxford University when the team finished runners-up to Wanderers in the 1877 FA Cup Final.

-He continued to play as an amateur for Old Harrovians after he left, even winning a Corinthian's Cap whilst there; for England, against Scotland on 5 April 1879 at the Kennington Oval, when England won 5–4.
+After leaving Oxford, Hills continued to play as an amateur for Old Harrovians and received a Corinthian's Cap while with the club.
+He played once for England, against Scotland on 5 April 1879 at the Kennington Oval, in a 5–4 England win.

 Business career

-Hills was Managing Director of the Thames Iron Works, a large shipbuilding business in London which had existed since 1846.
-He chose to live for five years among his workers in a small house in the East India Dock Road in Canning Town and organised recreational centres for them.
-However, he caused some bitterness when there was a strike over poor pay and working conditions by employing 'black' labour.
+Hills became a director of the Thames Iron Works in 1880, a shipbuilding business in London that had existed since 1846.
+He lived for five years (1860-1885) among his workers in a small house in East India Dock Road in Canning Town and organised recreational centres for them.
+He also caused resentment during a strike over pay and working conditions by employing strikebreakers.

-In the summer of 1895 Hills, along with Dave Taylor, helped found Thames Ironworks F.C., who later became West Ham United.
-He believed that his own local community should have its own football team and financially supported the football club until April 1900, when after increasing disagreements with West Ham's board members over the pursuit of 'professionalism', he broke formal ties with the club and the Thames Ironworks.
+In the summer of 1895, Hills and Dave Taylor helped found Thames Ironworks F.C., which later became West Ham United.
+The following year, 1896, he became the Managing Director of the yard, and at some point Chairman.

+Hills wanted the local community to have its own football team and financially supported the club until April 1900.
+After disagreements with West Ham's board over professionalism, he ended his formal ties with the club and the Thames Ironworks.

-Hills proposed a West Ham as a limited company and became the major shareholder, and encouraged business associates, family and his workmen to invest, promising to buy one share for every one sold to the public.
-He rented the Memorial Grounds to the club at very favourable terms.
-Hills told the new directors he would not interfere in the running of the club and was true to his word and despite being by far the largest single shareholder never attended an AGM, ask to address a meeting or present any demands or suggestions.
+Hills proposed that West Ham be formed as a limited company and became its major shareholder.
+He encouraged business associates, family members, and his workers to invest, promising to buy one share for every share sold to the public.
+He rented the Memorial Grounds to the club on favourable terms.
+Hills told the new directors that he would not interfere in the running of the club and, despite being its largest single shareholder, did not attend annual general meetings, ask to address meetings, or present demands or suggestions.